 TEWKSBURY, MASS.
 (WHDH) - Bruins legends traded in their sticks and pucks for bowling balls and pins Sunday to help strike out cancer.

-The Bruins Foundation held their fourth annual “Bowl with a Bruin” event at Wamesit Lanes in Tewksbury to raise money for cancer research.
+The Bruins Foundation Pan-Mass bike team held their third annual “Bowl with a Bruin” at Wamesit Lanes in Tewksbury to raise money for cancer research at Dana-Farber Cancer Institute.

 Players like Ray Bourque and Rick Middleton may have skills on the ice but hitting the 10-pins proved challenging.